 Luke Norman

-Luke is a Director of Product Management at RMS.
-He has more than 15 years of experience delivering risk management solutions to both insurance and reinsurance companies.
-In his role at RMS, Luke is responsible for developing the roadmap for ExposureIQ™, the company’s enterprise-class, cloud-based exposure management application.
+Luke is a Director of Product Management at Moody's.
+He has more than 15 years of experience delivering risk management solutions to insurance and reinsurance companies.
+In his role at Moody's, Luke is responsible for developing the roadmap for Moody's ExposureIQ™, the company’s enterprise-class, cloud-based exposure management application.

-Prior to his role at RMS, Luke was Product Manager at AdvantageGo, where he managed the exposure management products Exact and Exact Max.
-Through this role, he has worked closely with clients across multiple insurance and reinsurance lines of business to understand their exposure management needs and ensure they are met with innovative solutions.
+Before joining Moody's, Luke was a Product Manager at AdvantageGo, managing the exposure management products Exact and Exact Max.
+Through this role, he has worked closely with clients across multiple insurance and reinsurance lines of business, to understand their exposure management needs and ensure they are met with innovative solutions.

 Luke has a bachelor's degree in Mathematics from the University of Nottingham.